 Don’t stay in the room to listen to a constant whining about tough or boring homework

 “This problem is super-tough”, “I can’t do math” etc. are common statements by students.
 Many parents helping students with homework complaints that their kid whins a lot.
 Don’t be there to listen to such whins.
 Just leave your child alone, if she will not have someone who can hear the problems, she will steadily strive to find the solution.
-Students often find out useful online homework help as well.
+Students often find out useful online assignment help as well.

 Don’t work on school homework, assignment or project until the end is perfect